 8. Brag Buddies

 When working from home, opportunities for praise can be difficult to come by, particularly for women and minorities, so set up a brag buddy system.
 Make each worker responsible for noticing and speaking out about the wonderful work that their buddy does.
 It’s easier to talk about the achievements of others than your own accomplishments, and setting the expectation that you will brag and be bragged about helps eliminate anxiety over not being noticed while encouraging hard work.
-Bragging can take place in the chat of video calls, through emails or whatever way is most convenient to you and your company.
+Bragging can take place in chat or video calls, through emails, or any other way that is most convenient to you and your company.